Slayer rule: Statutory response to slayers

 At common law, American courts used two different theories when dealing with early slayer cases.
 Some courts would disinherit the slayer because of the public policy principle that a slayer should not profit from his crime (No Profit theory).

 No Profit theory

 In Mutual Life v.
 Armstrong (1886), the first American case to consider the issue of whether a slayer could profit from their crime, the US Supreme Court set forth the No Profit theory (the term "No Profit" was coined by legal scholar Adam D. Hansen in an effort to distinguish early common law cases that applied a similar outcome when dealing with slayers), a public policy justification of slayer statutes: "It would be a reproach to the jurisprudence of the country if one could recover insurance money payable on the death of the party whose life he had feloniously taken."

-Other courts were reluctant to disinherit a slayer in absence of a legislatively codified statute directing the court to do so (Strict Construction theory).
+Other courts were reluctant to disinherit a slayer in the absence of a legislatively codified statute directing the court to do so (Strict Construction theory).